Ping SDKs

 To make the client secret available to the PingOne Worker Service, you must map the secret to the ID created.

-Map secrets in Identity Cloud
+Map secrets in Advanced Identity Cloud

 2. In the AM admin UI (native console), go to Realm > Secret Stores.